 In the show MacGyver, the lead character was known for creatively using objects and resources to help escape life-threatening situations.
-In one episode, he diffused a bomb at the last second using a paperclip.
+In one episode, he defused a bomb at the last second using a paperclip.
 Real life is not so simple — especially when it comes to changing human behavior.
-Yet the way we typically approach change is just about as ridiculous as MacGyver trying to use a paperclip to improve wellbeing; we are looking to the wrong type of solutions to solve very complex issues.
+Yet the way we typically approach change is just about as ridiculous as MacGyver trying to use a paperclip to improve wellbeing; we are looking for the wrong type of solutions to solve very complex issues.

 Technical vs. Adaptive Challenges

 There are two main types of challenges that organizations and individuals face: technical and adaptive.
 Each requires a different approach.

 - Technical challenges are those challenges where existing knowledge can be applied to bridge the gap between the current reality and where you aspire to be.
 With technical challenges, people can draw on existing knowledge and experience to solve problems.¹ For example, perhaps your organization is preparing to move locations or install a new computer system.
 If you’ve gone through similar changes before, you can look back at the processes and steps taken, what did and didn’t work, what vendors you used, etc., and then start the fairly predictable change process.
 Or let’s say you need to replace an appliance in your home.
 If you’ve done this before, you can take the same steps to research brands and stores and figure out what will work best to meet your needs and budget.